Premier of Saskatchewan

-- The largest tax cuts in the history of Saskatchewan;
+- The largest personal income and property tax cuts in the history of Saskatchewan;

 - Reducing the province's operating debt by 40 per cent and saving $1.2 billion in interest payments since 2008;

-- Saskatchewan receiving a AAA credit rating from Standard & Poor’s for the first time in the province’s history, the highest level possible for a provincial government;
+- Saskatchewan receiving a AAA credit rating from Standard & Poor’s for the first time; the highest level possible for a provincial government;

 - The most aggressive youth retention program in the country to ensure Saskatchewan’s young people stay and work in the province; and

-- Record infrastructure spending to improve roads, schools, hospitals and senior's facilities all across Saskatchewan and to provide more affordable housing for those with lower incomes.
+- Record infrastructure spending to improve roads, schools, hospitals and senior's facilities all across Saskatchewan.

 Premier Wall was first elected to the Saskatchewan Legislature in 1999, representing the constituency of Swift Current.
 Prior to entering elected politics, he was active in his local business community and involved in service work spanning local events, economic development and health care recruitment.